-South along the Suwannee River is a large collection of parcels that would buffer the park from adjacent phosphate mines and agriculture.
-Acquisition of these parcels would expand wildlife habitat and protect additional portions of the Suwannee riverbank and floodplain.
+Continuing further south along the Suwannee is a large collection of parcels that would buffer the park from surrounding phosphate mines and agriculture.
+The acquisition of these parcels would expand wildlife habitat and continue to put portions of the Suwannee riverbank and surrounding land in conservation status.